NadirInab/NadirInab/README.md

  const I    = {} ;
         I.am       = " A positive, enthusiastic and competent Web Developer" ;
         I.favQuote = " The supreme irony of life is that hardly anyone gets out of it alive. " ;
+        I.favJoke  = "A SQL Query walks into a bar, in one corner there are two tables.
+The Query walks up and ask : Mind if I join you ?"
         I.usedTo   = [" study Physics ", " Teach Physics ", " Run Marathon "] ;
         I.love     = [" Familly ", " Coding ", " My-Laptop ", ["BasketBall ","Travelling","Camping"], ['life', 'The Universe']] ;
         I.workWith = [" Good People ",["JavaScript", "React Js", "Vue JS"], ["PHP", "Laravel", "SQL/MySQL"], ["CSS","Tailwindcss","Bootstrap"]] ;